 This year, BlackRock became the only American company to enter the Chinese investment banking market.
-The global asset management company has raised US$1.03 billion as mutual funds for their first Chinese venture.
-This has solidified the company’s foundations into the Beijing soil making BlackRock the first Western company to be able to operate completely on its own.
+The global asset management company has raised US$1.03 billion as mutual funds for its first Chinese venture.
+This has solidified the company’s foundations on Beijing soil, making BlackRock the first Western company to be able to operate completely on its own.
 But, analysts have highlighted certain aspects of this relationship.

 BlackRock became the first company to be completely free from Chinese influence, or so it seems.
 Many believe that China often uses its ties with international – especially American – companies to strengthen their influence in that country without letting said companies have any stronghold on their soil.
 If an American company is opening a branch in China, then China will surely have a strong presence in America but the company will not have much autonomous say in Beijing.

 This sort of pressurized business done by China has often been a matter of great concern for many foreign companies looking to start a business in China.
 With BlackRock’s entry, the west is closely watching the tie-ups that the company has garnered and how much they have raised in order to support China and its retail industries.
 It should be noted that the retail industry is proven to be a leader in generating pollution.

 The Blackrock China controversy

 Established in 1988, BlackRock is a global stand-alone investment company whose headquarters are located in New York.
 This American company is the world’s largest asset manager and in 2020, Chairman Larry Fink has written a letter addressing other CEOs about the need to address climate change issues.
 In fact, the company has also released a report that highlights the company’s goals for catering to climate-conscious clients.